The 11 Best Sources Of Plant-Based Calcium

 As with all of the foods listed above, the secret to meeting your quota for both macro and micronutrients is a varied and well-balanced diet.
 Combining calcium-rich foods like fortified milk, vegetables, cereal, seeds, and fruit into a single meal can seriously boost your intake.

 “Variety is key.
-I recommend including various calcium-rich plant foods in your diet to help meet daily calcium requirements and maximize absorption,” concludes Stephen.
+I recommend including various calcium-rich plant foods in your diet to help meet daily calcium requirements and maximize absorption,” concludes Stephan.

 Read more: What Is Spirulina?
 The Protein-Packed Plant You Should Get To Know